 The Project is run by Cancer Council Victoria as part of a consortium including hospitals, universities and research institutions both in Australia and overseas.
 Project participants were asked to complete a series of questionnaires, including questions about their family history, residential history, health, lifestyle, and diet, as well as a saliva sample.
 Recruitment for the study ran over a period of 5 years, from August 2011 to December 2016.
-The chief investigator is Associate Professor Roger Milne, Director of the Cancer Epidemiology and Intelligence Division at Cancer Council Victoria.
+The chief investigator is Professor Graham Giles, Head of Research at the Cancer Epidemiology and Intelligence Division, Cancer Council Victoria.

 The conduct of the Forgotten Cancers Project has been approved by the Human Research Ethics Committee of Cancer Council Victoria.

 The Forgotten Cancers Project Team

 Prof. Graham Giles BSc, MSc, PhD, Head of Research, Cancer Epidemiology and Intelligence Division

 After post-doctoral work on the epidemiology of leukaemia and lymphoma in Tasmania, Graham Giles joined Cancer Council in 1983 as Director of the Victorian Cancer Registry.
 In 1986, he was appointed Director of Cancer Epidemiology Centre, and in 2001 became Deputy Director of the Cancer Control Research Institute.
 In 2017 he stepped down as Head of Division to focus on research.
 He has honorary professorial appointments at Melbourne, Monash and Deakin Universities, and serves on several national and international committees including the Scientific Council of the International Agency for Research on Cancer in Lyons, France.

 Dr Fiona Bruinsma, BBSc, Grad Dip App Psych, MA App Sc (Epidemiology), Dr Pub Health, Research Coordinator

 Dr Fiona Bruinsma has worked in cancer and reproductive epidemiology for over 15 years.
 She completed a Doctorate of Public Health in 2010; the topic of her thesis was ‘Pregnancy outcomes following treatment for cervical dysplasia'.
 Since joining us in early 2011 she's been involved in coordinating studies investigating lifestyle and genetic risk factors for prostate cancer, kidney cancer and multiple myeloma.
 She is also an investigator on the Australian Breakthrough Cancer (ABC) Study.